 It’s the question on all of our minds.
 What is the deal with diamond push-ups vs regular push-ups?
 Are they actually that different?

-On the other hand, during diamond push-ups, your hand should make a diamond shape on the floor directly under your chest (or a triangle, depending on where your thumbs rest).
+On the other hand, during diamond push-ups, your hand should make a diamond shape on the floor directly under your chest.
 It leads to an increase in activation of both triceps and pectoralis muscles, in contrast to that seen in a regular push-up.
-This means that while individuals consider the diamond push-up as a tricep-predominant exercise.
+This means that you should consider the diamond push-up to be a triceps-predominant exercise.

+Research has shown that the triceps brachii experience greater electrical activity when performing diamond push-ups than when performing regular push-ups.
 The increase in triceps activity in this workout is due to the narrower position of the hands, which places a heavier load on the triceps.
-This is evidenced by a study which found that there is greater electrical activity in the triceps brachii when doing diamond push-ups as compared to when executing regular push-ups.

 Benefits of the Diamond Push-up